Home Network

 If you have more than one computer, you will want to set up a little network.
 Buy a router, a box that connects downstream of your cable or DSL modem, and that lets you connect several computers to it.
-For example, the Linksys BEFSR41, about $40, or a wireless/wired router (Some cable suppliers like Xfinity will rent you a combination modem and router, or you can buy your own.)
-A router allows you to share the Internet Service Provider (ISP) connection with multiple computers, and also allows computers on your home network to communicate and share files with each other.
+For example a wireless/wired router (Some cable suppliers like Xfinity will rent you a combination modem and router, or you can buy your own.)
+A router allows you to share the Internet Service Provider (ISP) network connection with multiple computers, and also allows computers on your home network to communicate and share files with each other.

 This diagram shows a network with several types of computer.
-The local computers are connected to the routher by Ethernet cables or wireless (Wi-Fi).
+The local computers are connected to the router by Ethernet cables or wireless (WiFi).
 Wired connections are faster, less subject to interference, and less vulnerable to security attack.
 I use both at home.

 Your router should be configured as a DHCP Server.
 That is, it makes up local Internet Protocol addresses for each device on your local network, and sends all devices' outgoing packets out over the your external Internet Protocol address.
 When a response packet comes back, the router matches up the packet sender with that of a previous request, and forwards the response to the IP address of the local machine that is expecting it.
 Unsolicited messages are dropped, protecting your local computers from a lot of attacks.

 A network route cannot transmit data faster than the speed provided by its slowest component.
-If you upgrade your cable susbscription to 800 GB/s, but your router can only handle 200MB/s, you won't get full speed.
-Similarly, if you try to do gigbit Ethernet communication through a hub or cable that can only handle 10MB Ethernet, you won't get full speed.
+If you upgrade your cable subscription to 800 MB/s, but your router can only handle 200MB/s, you won't get full speed.
+Similarly, if you try to do gigabit Ethernet communication through a hub or cable that can only handle 10MB Ethernet, you won't get full speed.
 (Hint: your cables should be marked "CAT 5e" or "CAT 6".)

 You can purchase a Network Attached Storage box containing disk drives and attach it to your network, and store files there.
 This can be very handy for doing backup.